-After reading about the marvelous and beautiful Andorra, you finally made the decision of moving to the country and start enjoying the Andorran lifestyle.
+After reading about the marvelous and beautiful Andorra, you’ve finally made the decision of moving to the country to start enjoying the Andorran lifestyle.

 However, moving to another country requires a massive amount of research to make the transition as smooth as possible.

 Practical things such as how to get to the country from the airport and where to find properties for sale (or rent), or more “human things” like finding friends and welcoming communities is essential to anyone considering starting their life in a new country.

 Here we present a comprehensive guide on how to achieve your plan of moving to Andorra as efficiently as possible.